main banner

 Join the California Historic Route 66 Association today and you’ll be joining a group of dedicated volunteers committed to preserving the historic places that tell the stories of California and Route 66.
 Your support is critical to ensuring our success protecting Route 66’s heritage for future generations.

-Would you like to see part of California’s Route 66 designated as a National Scenic Byway?
 The California Historic Route 66 Association has helped to complete the first step to getting that designation by completing a “Corridor Management Plan.”
 Find out more on our Projects page.

 Governmental and nongovernmental organization partners have teamed up to help preserve the history of Route 66.